Frisked and Manhandled in Amarillo Texas

 They removed Alan from the car and began to frisk him.
 They swiftly found the case of darts in his jacket pocket and presumed them to be some form of ninja weapon.
 Evidently people in Texas don’t play a lot of darts, because I could hear Alan trying to explain the concept to the officers, “you throw them at a board,” I heard him say repeatedly.

 They moved Alan to the first squad car and removed Lance for his frisking.
-As Lance was being frisked Matt and I sat in the car and discussed how seriously they take their traffic laws in Texas, and whether or not speeding might result in the death penalty.
-As we talked we evidently dropped our hands because one of the officers screamed at us to get our hands back up.
+As the officer manhandled Lance, Matt and I sat in the car and discussed how seriously they take their traffic laws in Texas, and whether or not speeding might result in the death penalty.
+As we talked we evidently lowered our hands because one of the officers screamed at us to get our hands back up.

-“But with our hands up, we can’t reach our weapons,” I wanted to say, but thought better of it.
+“But with our hands up, we can’t reach our weapons,” I said.
+(No I didn’t–I’m not that stupid.)

-Then it was Matt’s turn and I was sitting there alone the car with my hands in the air.
-I had never been frisked before, it was going to be my first time, I was a little excited–It was weird.
+Then it was Matt’s turn and I was sitting alone the car with my hands in the air.
+I had never been frisked before, it was going to be my first time, I was a little excited–it was weird.

 Then it was my turn.
 Alan was still in the squad car.
 Lance and Matt were standing on the side of the street shivering and laughing as they watched me being frisked.
 They offered the police officer some friendly advice as he manhandled me: